Navigate this Report

 - Redwood Systems - Fremont, CA - a CommScope company providing intelligent building-performance lighting.
 Replaces lighting wires and regular light bulbs with low voltage wires and LEDs.
 Low voltage can't power regular bulbs, but it can be used to power light emitting diodes, or LEDs, in part because LEDs only consume 7 to 12 watts of power.
 Suddenly, you have a network in your ceiling that every light, smoke detector and other device can link into.
 The company, has received money from Battery Ventures and others.
 Founders hail from Grand Junction Networks, the Fast Ethernet pioneer turned gold mine for Cisco when acquired in 1995.

-- Sensity Systems - Sunnyvale, CA - Privately held.
+- Sensity Systems - Sunnyvale, CA - Privately held prior to September 2016 when it was acquired by Verizon.
 By embedding networking technology and sensors within LED luminaires themselves, Sensity uses energy-efficient LED lighting as the foundation for its turnkey NetSense platform, the first Light Sensory Network implementation.
 By working closely with developers of software applications and services that run on the NetSense platform, Sensity enables facility and municipal lighting owners to link energy efficiency and cost savings to the improvement of business goals as diverse as public safety, parking control, asset management, and retail analytics.